-In this article, I would like to show you how to use VeryDOC DWG to Image Converter to convert and set line width with on Windows platforms.
+In this article, I would like to show you how to use VeryDOC DWG to Image Converter to convert DWG to image and set line width with on Windows platforms.

 Here are download entrance and short introduction about VeryDOC DWG to Image Converter below:

 VeryDOC DWG to Image Converter could be used to convert DWG/DXF to multiple image files, e.g., DWG to JPG, DWG to BMP, DWG to TIFF, DWG to GIF, etc., which also allows you convert DXF files to Raster BMP, JPG, PNG, TIFF, GIF formats directly without need of AutoCAD.
 Besides, this application could be called from a script (or .bat) file to batch convert your DWG and DXF files to image formats.

 Here are steps to use this utility to convert DWG file to image file with line width set below:

 1. Open command prompt window

 It is easy to run cmd.exe to open command prompt window, which is operating environment of commands in Windows systems.

 2. Convert DWG file to image file and set line